 Debbie Holmes Grants Pass, Oregon

 Debbie Homes is currently mentoring instructors of riders with disabilities around the country.
-Her past positions include program director and supervising instructor at the Foundation of Southern Oregon, animal care technician for Arizona State University and program director of White Dove Therapeutic Center.
+Her past positions include program director and supervising instructor at the Foundation of Southern Oregon, animal care technician for Arizona State University and program director for RideAble Therapeutic Riding Center.
 She has served as a Special Olympics delegation head coach and coach for a member of Team USA for the 2015 Special Olympic World Games in Los Angeles.
 In 2022 she received CHA's Certifier of the Year Award.
 Her professional certifications include CHA Master Instructor and Certifier for Instructor of Riders with Disabilities; CHA Master Instructor and Certifier for CHA's EWI program; Past CHA Assistant Regional Director for Region 10 & a Triad Director for CHA Region 1; PATH CTRI, Equine Specialist & Mentor.

 “CHA has changed my life.
 It has given me focus, career purpose, invaluable relationships, and endless educational opportunities.
 CHA supports and encourages its members to be better.
 Better in the arena, on the trail, and in the community.
-As member of the Region 1 Triad, I will support, promote, and help others reach their goals through this amazing organization!” says Debbie.
+As a member of the Region 1 Triad, I will support, promote, and help others reach their goals through this amazing organization!” says Debbie.

 Phil Peterson Ritzville, Washington